RevenueCat/docs/docs/subscription-guidance/how-grace-periods-work.md

 Once a user corrects their payment method, RevenueCat will send a renewal event.
 This will reset the `grace_period_expires_date` property to `null` in the `GET /subscriber` endpoint.

 :::info Stripe and Grace Periods
-The property `grace_period_expires_date` will always be null for Stripe subscriptions, even those in a billing issue.
+The property `grace_period_expires_date` will always be null for Stripe subscriptions, even those in a billing retry period.
 This is due to how Stripe creates transactions - when a payment fails, the grace period is already included in the expiration date of the new transaction.
 If all payment retries fail, `expires_date` will be updated.
 :::

 ### Dashboard